 Agencies are feeling unprecedented pressure to be quicker, faster and better at everything they do.
-It’s more important than ever to be nimble, flexible, and able to pivot on a moment’s notice.
+It’s more important than ever to be nimble, flexible and able to pivot at a moment’s notice.

 You don’t have time to waste entering the same data into multiple systems or hunting and gathering data when you’re trying to make critical daily business decisions.
 And as you grow… the cost of each bad decision grows exponentially.
 What you’re able to get away with in the early days could potentially put you out of business now.
 We believe there’s an answer to these problems: The Integrated and Automated Agency Operating Model.

 Let’s start by reviewing what Integration and Automation actually mean for an agency.

 Integration means taking the tools that all the different parts of your agency need to manage your workflow and finances, making them all talk to each other work together.

 Automation is simply figuring out your workflow and the actions that need to happen in the daily course of business and letting the machines do as much of the work as possible so your expensive and talented people can spend their time producing amazing work and amazing profits for your agency.

 Solution: The Integrated and Automated Agency Operating Model

 Let’s talk about the business impact of adopting the Integrated and Automated Agency Operating Model.
 We’ve conducted workflow studies and analyzed data from across the full spectrum of the agency growth lifecycle.
 In this example, we’ll take a look at a 50-person mid-sized agency.
 The concepts here will hold true, so you can scale them up or down when thinking about your situation.

 For purposes of this calculation, let’s assume an average of $50,000 a year per person for salaries.
 Now of course the government has to get their cut; and with benefits, etc. we’re going to add a 30% burden or markup to that salary to account for those costs.
 That gives us an average loaded cost per full-time employee (or equivalent) of $65,000 a year.